Deurali dawned foggy and cold, on the day we aimed to reach Annapurna Base Camp. There was no mercy from Annapurna. The monsoon was unrelenting.

 With so many of these, I’m having to take their pictures while nearly on the ground, angling up to the sky.
 Many of these Annapurna flowers droop or tilt downwards, and its beauty can only be captured by photographing them from below.

 With others, they creep low to the ground, well below the gaze of mountaineers hurrying past.
-Their rain-glazed beauty can only be appreciated, when you drop to their level.
+Their rain-glazed beauty can only be appreciated when you kneel to their level.

 Indeed, some things of great beauty are not visible to those who walk lofty looking down.
 They are reserved for those who know how to kneel, and see from a different perspective.

-The rain returned in the afternoon, in windblown drizzle.
-The dirt track was wet under our boots as we pressed on to ABC.
+The rain returned in the afternoon, a windblown drizzle.
+The dirt track was wet under our boots as we pressed on to Annapurna Base Camp.

 But hey, the bin bag skirt worked perfectly.

 The wild strawberries had not begun fruiting this high up, its flowers still bright red, yellow, and orange.
 What a shame.
-Just a little bit later, perhaps, and we would be snacking on strawberries this whole way.
+If we had come just a little bit later, perhaps, we could be snacking on strawberries this whole way.